 It may be your intention to found a new company, start-up a new market brand, implement a fresh brand identity concept or simply to kick-off a new project to implement a company website.
 Or perhaps your well-established company struggles, you need support for an internal transformation initiative, there is too much tension inside the company or your effort to implement new aspects has failed.

-So if you already have all the cutting edge technologies, processes and best practices in place, however, there is still something missing and you don’t know how to move to the next level, then you might want to get in touch and consider acknowledging a different point of view.
+So if you already have all the cutting edge technologies, processes and best practices in place, however, there is still something missing and you don’t know how to move to the next level, then you might want to consider acknowledging a different point of view.
 Along with having a look “under the surface” of a visible picture.